What are Steroids?

-Despite the fact that these synthetic hormones do not contain any addictive component which stimulates euphoric feeling, still, around 1% of the US citizens misuse and abuse it.
+Despite the fact that these synthetic hormones do not contain any addictive component which stimulates euphoric feeling, still, around 1% of US citizens misuse and abuse them.

 The main reason driving them to be dependent on this drug is their need to maintain good muscle figure, better performance, and enhanced strength.
 This event is typically known as substance use disorder which later on leads to serious hormonal imbalances for the user.
 Likewise, most male misuse and get addicted to these substances due to body dysmorphic disorder.
 It’s a mental health status where an individual spends a huge amount of time getting anxious on one’s physical imperfections.

 How does Steroid use affect the brain and the body?

 The abuse of these substances affects the body and brain in a complex manner.
 In terms of the brain or mental health, abuse of these synthetic hormones results in hormonal imbalance and unstable mood swings.
 The severe detrimental effect on the abuse of these drugs includes paranoia, intense aggression, and depression.
 Meanwhile, its adverse effects on the body include liver disorder, extreme acne problems, increased cholesterol level in the blood and fluid retention.